Ottawa Book Awards

 The City of Ottawa uses a peer review process to select the Ottawa Book Awards and Prix du livre d’Ottawa laureates.
 In each language and category, a three-person jury composed of writers and literary arts professionals reviews the books and selects a short list of up to four finalists and one award recipient.

-The short-list of finalists will be announced in September 2023.
+The short list of finalists will be announced in September 2025.

-The names of award winners will be announced at an awards ceremony in October 2023.
+The names of award winners will be announced in October 2025.

 Assessment Criteria